Gochev-Ivan/An-Abduction-based-Method-for-Explaining-Non-entailments-of-Semantic-Matching/README.md

 3. Once you are in the correct folder execute the command: java -jar method.jar

 The main function will run and provide a basic UI in the command prompt to work with the method or run the synthetic and real data experiments.

-To read the results, a Python script and an executable file of that script is provided.

-...